What's On

 The first thing to remember is that the on-track action starts a day early.

-Unlike every other race on the calendar, the first day of practice at Monaco is on Thursday with the support series.
+The Formula 1 Grand Prix of Monaco starts on Thursday with the Formula Annexes (F2/F3/Porsche).
 On Friday, the first Formula 1 Sessions are on track.

 There is no such thing as general admission in Monaco because it’s not possible to walk from corner-to-corner.
 You have to book a grandstand seat, with the cost reflecting the vantage point around the lap.